 The Coronavirus Disease 2019 ("COVID-19") pandemic is continuing to have an impact on the global economy, with businesses experiencing reduced customer traffic and, where governments mandated, temporary suspension of traffic and some public facilities.
-The adverse impact for the Company was mostly realised in slower growth for 2020, which was offset by strong customer retention, lower medical claims costs and no increase to credit risk as customers continue to settle their premiums within agreed credit terms.
+The adverse impact for the Company was mostly realised in continued slow growth for 2021, which was offset by strong customer retention.
+Incurred medical costs experienced a bounce back in 2021 as claims utilisation increased in line with easing of government lock down restrictions.
+There was no increase to credit risk as customers continue to settle their premiums within agreed credit terms.